darosh/px-stream/README.md

 <img src="./docs/media/extra/PX_Mix_View_(floating_menu).png" title="Floating window menu" height="148" />

+✨ `TIP` On mac the floating window is hidden when live is out of focus, you can use this fork of [Simple-Syphon-Client](https://github.com/darosh/Simple-Syphon-Client) modified to be always on top &mdash; see [Syphon/Spout streaming](#guide--syphonspout-streaming) guide.

-🧪 `DEV_NOTE` Do we want solo buttons here?
+🧪 `DEV_NOTE` Do we want solo buttons in the floating window?
 And the mixer faders?
 And smooth fade in/out?

 <br>